xmjiao/petsc4m-legacy/README.md

 TRYING OUT PETSC4M
 ==================

-Petsc4m is a very complicated piece of software with many dependencise.
+Petsc4m is a very complicated piece of software with many dependencies.
 The easiest way to try it out is to use the Jupyter Notebook through Docker.
 It offers a very convenient way to try out different solvers in PETSc.